 Before purchasing a range, please make sure that you know which type of gas the hookups in your home provide and verify that the unit you’re looking at is compatible.

 Most modern gas ranges come with conversion kits to allow you to use them with either natural gas or propane.

-Many come equipped with temperature sensors or probes in the oven to control your baking more effectively -- enabling the oven to automatically shut off after hitting a certain temperature, or to hold an exact temperature for the entire baking process.
+Many come equipped with temperature sensors or probes in the oven to control your baking more effectively, which enables the oven to automatically shut off after hitting a certain temperature or to hold an exact temperature for the entire baking process.